Visitors view student-built robotics and engineering projects on tables during a busy indoor science festival exhibition.

 K-12 Resources

-Empowering the next generation of engineers and innovators through hands-on engineering and an expert-led curriculum to shape the future of manufacturing
+Empowering the next generation of engineers and innovators through hands-on engineering and an expert-led curriculum to shape the future of manufacturing.

 Advanced Manufacturing Pathways (AMP)